West African Dance Classes on Zoom!

 Sliding scale payment: $5 - $15 per class

-With LIVE drumming!
-OPEN LEVEL/BEGINNERS WELCOME.
+With great recorded African music.
+BEGINNING/OPEN LEVEL.
 This dance will get your blood pumping and your heart soaring....feel the rhythms and shake what you got!
 Participants will learn the basic style of African dance as well as traditional dances from Mali, Guinea and Senegal, West Africa.
 The class emphasizes community, self-expression and the joy of movement.
-We will get down and let our spirits fly!
+We will let our spirits fly!
 Wear comfortable movement clothes; women often wear sarongs.
 Please bring water.
-Led by Tara Murphy and the drummers of Cape Cod African Dance and Drum.

-Tara Murphy, originally from Washington, D.C., grew up studying ballet and theater.
-She earned her B.A. in theater and religious studies at Yale University, where she also began studying African dance and exploring her African heritage.
-Tara was awarded a fellowship to study traditional dance and drumming at the University of Legon in Ghana, West Africa.
-For the past 20 years, she has studied closely with many African and Afro-Caribbean artists in Washington, D.C., New York City and Boston.
+Tara Murphy is originally from Washington, D.C. and grew up studying ballet and theater.
+She earned her B.A. in theater and religious studies at Yale University.
+At this time she also began studying African dance and drumming, and exploring her African heritage.
+While at Yale, Tara was awarded a fellowship to study traditional dance and drumming at the University of Legon in Ghana, West Africa.
+For the past 20 years, she has studied closely under many African and Afro-Caribbean artists in Washington, D.C., New York City and Boston.
 Tara recognizes the practice of African dance and drumming as a tremendous force for healing, meditation, empowerment and community.
 It is her greatest honor to share the inspiration of these ancient traditions.